Construction of Wat Suthat Thepwararam commenced in 1807 under the direction of King Rama I, who wanted it to be as stunning ... More

 Wat Suthat Thepwararam

 Construction of Wat Suthat Thepwararam commenced in 1807 under the direction of King Rama I, who wanted it to be as stunning as the temples in Ayutthaya, Thailand's former capital.
 Completed in 1851 under King Rama III, it certainly came close to being one and is still the tallest wat in Bangkok.
 The murals are done in traditional Thai-style.
 Phra Si Sakayamuni-one of the largest Sukhothai bronze Buddhas is also located here.
 There is a daily sermon in the evening.
-Visit the website for the hours of operation.

 This Wat is made of white Carrana marble, hence it is also called The Marble Temple.
 Constructed by King Rama